-Jordan received many honors and awards in his career.
-He was elected to the National Academy of Engineering and a fellow of the IEEE in 1953.
-He received the prestigious IEEE Education Medal in 1968, the Centennial Medal in 1984 and the Stanley H. Pierce Award at the University of Illinois at Urbana-Champaign University, and the University of Alberta.
+Jordan received many honors and awards.
+He was a member of the USA National Committee of URSI and Chair of Commission VI on Radio Waves and Circuits.
+He also served as Chair of the IRE Professional Group on Antennas and Propagation.
+He was elected to the National Academy of Engineering and became an fellow of the IEEE in 1953 (In 1953, he was an IRE Fellow.
+The IRE and AIEE merged in 1963 to create the IEEE).
+He received the prestigious IEEE Education Medal in 1968, the Centennial Medal in 1984, and the Stanley H. Pierce Award at the University of Illinois.
 In 1967 he was elected a member of the National Academy of Engineering (NAE) "For radio direction finding and antenna research" and in 1974 he was elected an eminent member of Eta Kappa Nu.
-He also received the Alumni Honor Award for Distinguished Service in Engineering 1986 from the UIUC College of Engineering, the George Sinclair Award from Ohio State University in 1988, and the Professional Achievement Award from the University of Alberta in 1988.
+He also received the Alumni Honor Award for Distinguished Service in Engineering 1986 from the University of Illinois, Urbana- Champlain College of Engineering, the George Sinclair Award from Ohio State University in 1988, and the Professional Achievement Award from the University of Alberta in 1988.

 Edward C. Jordan died on 18 October 1991.